-3.1.5 Chimborazo Geothermal Prospect
+3.1.5 Chimborazo geothermal prospect

 This prospect is located 35 km NW of Riobamba, at the crest of CO (Western Cordillera), in the province of Chimborazo.
-Elevations are in the range of 3500 to 4500 masl, vegetation is scarce and grassy at best, topography is hummocky and climate is cold throughout the year.
+Elevations are in the range of 3500 to 4500 masl, vegetation is scarce and grassy at best, topography is hummocky and climate is cold through the whole year.
 Access is good along paved and gravel/dirt roads.
-The load centres are the cities of Ambato, Guaranda and Riobamba, situated within a radius of 40 km.
+The load centres are the cities of Ambato, Guaranda and Riobamba, situated inside a radius of 40 km.